Up Your Game

 DO NOT: Swing away and hope for the best.

-PLEASE: Reset back into the kitchen.
+PLEASE: Use a pickleball reset back into the kitchen.

 Occasionally, a well-timed transition can lead to a winner from the transition zone.
-A poach is great example of this.
+A poach is a great example of this.
 But be careful not to get ahead of yourself.

 Even on the balls that are up and seem like easy winners, the opponent has too much time to see the ball and prepare for this attack.
 Instead hit a soft, unattackable ball (think of it like a third shot drop) that allows you to proceed to the kitchen line safely.